BhaaveshWaykole/MultiImageSteganography/README.md

 4. Evaluation Metrics
 The performance of the model is evaluated using the following metrics:

+- Validation and Testing:
+Validate model performance by analyzing Full Model Loss and Decoder Loss.

+- Visual Quality Assessment:
-Peak Signal-to-Noise Ratio (PSNR): Measures the quality of the hidden and recovered images by comparing them to the original images.
+Perform qualitative assessments of hidden and revealed images to ensure minimal visual distortion and maintain fidelity to original images.
-Structural Similarity Index (SSIM): Assesses the visual similarity between the original and recovered images.
-Visual Quality Assessment: The hidden and revealed images are visually inspected for artifacts and distortion.
+Generate visualizations to illustrate differences between original, hidden, and revealed images for comprehensive analysis.

+- Capacity Analysis:
+Evaluate the model's ability to conceal multiple secret images without significantly degrading the cover image’s quality, ensuring effective steganography.

 5. Dataset
 The model is trained on the ImageNet dataset, a widely used dataset containing millions of images across various categories.
 The diversity of the dataset helps the model generalize well to different types of images, ensuring robust performance across a wide range of cover and secret images.